MichaelFraser1999/federation-extended-listing/openid-federation-extended-listing-1_0.md

 This endpoint defines the `limit` query parameter, allowing consumers to specify a desired maximum number of entities returned in a given response set.
-However, this number may, in some cases, be impractical or not feasible for the Issuing Entity to return.
+However, this number may, in some cases, be impractical or not feasible for the issuing Entity to return.
 To address this, it is RECOMMENDED that implementations define a practical upper limit for the response size that can be served.
 This defined limit MUST be set to a value that ensures if no limit is specified in a request, or if the implementation deems the requested limit impractical, the response can be returned successfully with all requested additional parameters.